 Teens have no clue about how much “real life” costs.

-Lynne Finch has a simple solution: as the teens get older, buy less and less on their behalf.
+As the teens get older, buy less and less of their “needs” on their behalf.
 You still provide most of the funds, but they make the purchases and track expenses versus a budget.
-Lynne calls it the “semi-independent” stage.
+Lynne Finch calls it the “semi-independent” stage.

 Get tomorrow’s tip here.